Azure Storage scalability and performance targets for storage accounts

-Microsoft recommends using a general-purpose v2 storage account for most scenarios.
-You can easily upgrade a general-purpose v1 or Blob storage account to a general-purpose v2 account with no downtime and without the need to copy data.
+We recommend that you use a general-purpose v2 storage account for most scenarios.
+You can easily upgrade a general-purpose v1 or an Azure Blob storage account to a general-purpose v2 account with no downtime and without the need to copy data.

 If the needs of your application exceed the scalability targets of a single storage account, you can build your application to use multiple storage accounts.
 You can then partition your data objects across those storage accounts.
-See Azure Storage Pricing for information on volume pricing.
+For information on volume pricing, see Azure Storage pricing.